-Tegallalang handicraft centre is famous for arts and crafts, located in the district of the same name just several kilometres north of the main Ubud hub.
-The Jalan Raya Tegallalang main road traverses 10.5km through this Bali heartland, and halfway you will find the famous scenic stopover on most day excursions to the northern parts of the island such as Kintamani via Ubud.
-Although agriculture still remains the primary source of living among locals, the area and surrounding villages also produce a large variety of curios.
+Tegallalang handicraft centre is famous for its arts and crafts and is located in the district of the same name, just a short drive north of the main Ubud hub.
+The Jalan Raya Tegallalang main road covers 10.5 km through the Bali heartland, passing a famous scenic stopover along the way to the northern parts of the island such as Kintamani.
+Although agriculture still remains the primary source of income among locals, the area and surrounding villages also produce a large variety of curios.

-Tegallalang handicraft centre owes to the various cottage industries found here, which deal with the manufacture and worldwide exports of an assortment of handicrafts and furniture items.
-It is not an overstatement to say that perhaps the Tegallalang route may also have the longest row of art shops in the world, making a drive along the main route a colourful one indeed.
+Tegallalang handicraft centre owes its uniqueness to the various cottage industries found here, which deal with the manufacture and worldwide export of an assortment of handicrafts and furniture items.
+It’s not an overstatement to say that the Tegallalang route also has one of the longest rows of art shops in the world, making a drive along the main route a colourful one indeed.

 Apart from the rows of art shops along the Tegallalang handicraft centre, the namesake rice terraces are famous for their splendid landscapes.
 Amazing rice paddies overlook hills and streams and are explored through pedalling or trekking to Tegallalang as well as other villages around Ubud such as Pejeng and Campuhan.

 At the viewpoint, located on the eastern roadside, the wide green vista spreads down before you and away to the valley and rice terraces on the opposite side.
 Afternoons are even more dramatic for photographers wishing to capture the scenery.

 What to buy in Tegallalang